 Other useful information

 More information about La Garrotxa can be found on the website of the local tourism board.
-Most cities and villages also have their own website, although at times the site isn’t completely up to date.
+Most cities and villages also have their own website, although, at times, the site isn’t completely up to date.

 Have you ever been to La Garrotxa, or do you plan to go?
 Feel free to leave a comment with your questions!